saramibreak/DiscImageCreator/Doc/ReadMe.txt

-PLEXTOR					PX-W4824TA				1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-W5224A				1.04			Yes		Yes			Yes			No						No PLEXTOR					PREMIUM					1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-320A					1.06			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-504A					1.02			No		No			No			No						No PLEXTOR					PX-708A(PX-708UF)		1.12			Yes		Yes			Yes			No						No
+PLEXTOR					PX-W4824TA				1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-W5224A				1.04			Yes		Yes			Yes			No						No PLEXTOR					PREMIUM					1.07			Yes		Yes			Yes			No						No PLEXTOR					PREMIUM2				1.04			Yes		Yes			Yes			No						No PLEXTOR					PX-320A					1.06			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-504A					1.02			No		No			No			No						No PLEXTOR					PX-708A(PX-708UF)		1.12			Yes		Yes			Yes			No						No